The White Plague

 We design this site-specific performance at Tate Modern Turbine Hall.
 It's a space that transformed from a historical power factory into an international modern art gallery.
 We focus on the industrial texture, the exhibiting function and the spatial capacity and turn it into the hospital and military factories.
 The whole space is like a massive machine or organism.
 Everyone can be replaceable.
 No matter who you are, when you step into space, you are being a part of it already.

 The audience will be given a pair of headphones and a live streaming device.
-Not only to help them hear the voice clearly but also represent the intimacy and privacy of the conversation.
+Not only to help them hear the voice clearly but also to represent the intimacy and privacy of the conversation.
 The acoustic is a problem in the massive space so it's a solution as well.

 We made the costume into 2 layers.
-Every performer will wear black everyday clothes before the get a job or position in the system.
+Every performer will wear black everyday clothes before they get a job or position in the system.
 We also play with oversized cutting, puppetry and rusty texture as the unstabilized replaceable and corrupted power representation.

 *This project is selected by the final exhibition.